Gowri678/ResumeChatBot-Dialogflow/README.md

 # ResumeChatBot-Dialogflow
 chatbot using dialogflow platform

+ This is chatbot where we can store people resume details in this bot he has to register and then he can share his details and also he can update his details by log into this bot

 Equipment or Tools required for this project :
  1.Dialogflow.com(web site),
  2.Text editor to wirte python code ,